PizzaWaffles/Automatic-Youtube-Downloader/README.md

 ## Updating

 To update download this Repo again, unzip file, then copy over you entire 'data' directory from your old directory to the one you just unzipped.

-Thats it!
+####To version 1.0
+To update from version 0.1, do the above then edit data/config change the `VIDEO_FORMAT=` line to a quality setting you want currently supported values:

+    480p
+    720p
+    1080p
+    1440p
+    2160p
+    4320p

+So if i wanted 4k videos the line would look line

+`VIDEO_FORMAT=2160p`

 ## Usage